shinybrar/releaseer/README.md

     uv run pre-commit install --hook-type commit-msg
     ```

     This command will install the pre-commit hooks into the git command line interface.
-These hooks are simply scripts defined in our pre-commit config will run every time you make a commit and will check for any issues in your codebase, e.g. check if your commit message follows the Conventional Commits specification.
+These hooks are simply scripts defined in our pre-commit config that will run every time you make a commit and will check for any issues in your codebase, e.g. check if your commit message follows the Conventional Commits specification.

-    The usecase for `pre-commit` extends beyond just commit message validation.
+    The use case for `pre-commit` extends beyond just commit message validation.
 You can use it to enforce coding standards and conventions, such as linting, formatting, and testing.
 Test for various common mistakes, such as trailing whitespace, debug statements, and more.
 Here is an example of a pre-commit configuration file:

     ```yaml
     repos: